Blog Featured Image

 PCOS affects 12 -21 % of women of reproductive age.
 Up to 70% of women remain undiagnosed.

-What are the diagnosis criteria?
+What are the diagnosis criteria for PCOS?

 PCOS is a condition that is a collection of symptoms that has no two women presenting with the same symptoms.
 Because diagnosis consists of a (Rotterdam) criteria, women don’t need all symptoms to be diagnosed.